The Ideal Student Researcher

 - Describe expectations and opportunities for undergraduate scholar presentations and/or publications in the coming year.
 If you expect the student to attend/present at a specific conference or workshop or seminar, make sure that date is communicated.

 - The student has been awarded a stipend of up to $3300, which will be disbursed in paycheck form every two weeks.
 The student will be required to enter time-card information every week (no more than 40 hours per week).
-The McGregor director will take care of approving the time cards.
+As mentor, you will take care of approving the time cards.